dunky-star/Agentic-AI/LangGraph-proj1/README.md

-# Agentic AI Certification – Week 5
+# Agentic AI – Week 5

 This repository contains code examples, reference scripts, and foundational components for **Week 5** of the Agentic AI Developer Program.
 This week marks the transition from traditional prompt pipelines to building **agent-based AI systems** using tools like **LangGraph**, **LangChain**, and **LangSmith**.

-## What You'll Learn

-Week 5 introduces the core building blocks of agentic systems and prepares you for more complex workflows in later modules.
-You’ll explore:
+The core building blocks of agentic systems for more complex workflow.
+Let's explore:

 - The **workflow-to-agent spectrum** and when to use agentic architectures.
 - The fundamentals of **LangGraph** and how to structure applications as stateful graphs.